smeschke/robot/firmware/README.md

 # Firmware ⚡

-Arduino sketches for every ESP32 in the system — two controllers, two boards on the robot.
+Arduino sketches for every ESP32 in the system — a sketch for each of the controllers, and a sketch for each of the boards on the robot.
 All of it is plain Arduino with no libraries beyond `esp_now.h` (plus a display library for the dual stick's screen).
 Everything talks ESP-NOW on channel 1, no encryption, packet types distinguished purely by length.

 ## Sketches